MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/deepdive.md

 - **Models\Note.cs** – This class defines a `Note` model whose instances store data about each note in the application.
 - **App.xaml** – The XAML markup for the `App` class, which defines a resource dictionary for the application.
 - **App.xaml.cs** – The code-behind for the `App` class, which is responsible for instantiating the first page that will be displayed by the application on each platform, and for handling application lifecycle events.
+- **AssemblyInfo.cs** – This file contains an application attribute about the project, that is applied at the assembly level.
 - **NotesPage.xaml** – The XAML markup for the `NotesPage` class, which defines the UI for the page shown when the application launches.
 - **NotesPage.xaml.cs** – The code-behind for the `NotesPage` class, which contains the business logic that is executed when the user interacts with the page.
 - **NoteEntryPage.xaml** – The XAML markup for the `NoteEntryPage` class, which defines the UI for the page shown when the user enters a note.